atarek12/formula1/README.md

 # Formula 1

 This application list all F1 seasons and its results.
+[Live App](https://formula1-rho.vercel.app/)

 ## To run the project